lgoyenec/geospatial_analytics_scl/README.md

 - [2-isochrones.ipynb](https://github.com/BID-DATA/geospatial_analytics_scl/blob/main/source/2-isochrones.ipynb): this notebook shows the step-by-step to calculate isochrones using the [mapbox API](https://docs.mapbox.com/playground/isochrone/).
 Please read for the [API](https://docs.mapbox.com/playground/isochrone/) works before running the code.

 - [3-coverage.ipynb](https://github.com/BID-DATA/geospatial_analytics_scl/blob/main/source/3-coverage.ipynb): this notebook shows the step-by-step to calculate of the population (un)covered by social infrastructure in the region at the administrative level 2 and H3 (resolution 6), including coverage to ATM, banks, bureau of change, hospitals, and other.

+- [4-connectivity.ipynb](https://github.com/BID-DATA/geospatial_analytics_scl/blob/main/source/4-connectivity.ipynb): this notebook shows the step-by-step to calculate the average download and upload connectivity speeds from Ookla's speedtest API based on [Ookla's Open Data Initiative](https://github.com/teamookla/ookla-open-data) GitHub repository.
+We used as reference the [tutorials](https://github.com/teamookla/ookla-open-data/blob/master/tutorials/aggregate_by_county_py.ipynb) to aggregate the data at the subnational levels.

 The previous notebooks show examples of how to conduct the analysis described.
 However, a series of modules (.py functions) are provided in [utils.py](https://github.com/BID-DATA/geospatial_analytics_scl/blob/main/source/utils.py) to facilitate analysis for all countries in the region.
 These modules can process the collected data and generate output files in GeoJSON format, maps, and other relevant visualizations.
 Users can leverage these modules to perform a variety of analyses, including spatial aggregation, statistical calculations, and mapping. [run.ipynb](https://github.com/BID-DATA/geospatial_analytics_scl/blob/main/source/run.ipynb) presents a step-by-step to use these modules.